The stationary AKPZ equation: logarithmic superdiffusivity: The variance of the nonlinearity

-Now, in order to control $\cB_\phi^N$ we need to improve our understanding of the scalar product at the right hand side of~\eqref{e:Laplace}.
-To do so, we will exploit a technique first established in~\cite{Landim2004} and explored in full strength in~\cite{Yau}, where the authors studied the superdiffusivity of the asymmetric simple exclusion process in dimension $d=1,2$.
-Let us summarise the main idea.
-For $n\in\N$, let $I_{\leq n}$ be the projection onto $\fock_{\leq n}\eqdef\bigoplus_{k=0}^n \fock_k$ and $\gen_n = \sint_{\leq n}\gen \sint_{\leq n}$.
-Let $\hf^{N,n}\eqdef (\hf_j^{N,n})_{j\leq n}\in \fock_{\leq n}$ be the solution of the {\it truncated generator equation} \begin{equ}[e:GenEqun] (\mu-\gen_n)\hf^{N,n}=\nf_\phi\, \end{equ} (the solution of which will be given explicitly below), and further write $\hf^N=(\mu-\gen)^{-1}\nf_\phi$.
-The property of $\hf^{N,n}$ we are after is stated in the following lemma, which was first shown in~\cite[Lemma 2.1]{Landim2004}.
+Now, in order to control $\cB_\phi^N$ we need to improve our understanding of the scalar product at the right hand side of~\eqref{e:Laplace}, which in particular means that we need to invert $\mu-\gen$, which is though not feasible in view of the singularity induced by the antisymmetric part of operator $\gen$, i.e. $\gena$.
+To overcome this difficulty we will exploit a technique first established in~\cite{Landim2004} and explored in full strength in~\cite{Yau}, where the authors studied the superdiffusivity of the asymmetric simple exclusion process in dimension $d=1,2$, and which essentially consists in truncating the resolvent equation.
+To be more precise for $n\in\N$, let $I_{\leq n}$ be the projection onto $\fock_{\leq n}\eqdef\bigoplus_{k=0}^n \fock_k$ and $\gen_n = \sint_{\leq n}\gen \sint_{\leq n}$.
+Then, let $\hf^{N,n}\eqdef (\hf_j^{N,n})_{j\leq n}\in \fock_{\leq n}$ be the solution of the {\it truncated generator equation} \begin{equ}[e:GenEqun] (\mu-\gen_n)\hf^{N,n}=\nf_\phi\, \end{equ} (which will be given explicitly below), and further write $\hf^N=(\mu-\gen)^{-1}\nf_\phi$.
+The property of $\hf^{N,n}$ that allows one to reduce the analysis to that of the truncated resolvent equation is stated in the following lemma, derived in~\cite[Lemma 2.1]{Landim2004}.

 \begin{lemma} Let $\mu>0$.
 Then, for every $n\in\N$, we have that \begin{equs} \langle \nf_\phi,\hf^{N,2n+1}\rangle_{\fock} \leq \langle \nf_\phi,(\mu-\gen)^{-1}\nf_\phi\rangle_{\fock} \leq\langle \nf_\phi,\hf^{N,2n}\rangle_{\fock}\,. \end{equs} Moreover, the sequence $\{\langle \nf_\phi,\hf^{N,2n+1}\rangle_{\fock}\}_n$ is increasing while $\{\langle \nf_\phi,\hf^{N,2n}\rangle_{\fock}\}_n$ is decreasing and they both converge to $\langle \nf_\phi,\hf^{N}\rangle_{\fock}$ as $n\to\infty$. \end{lemma}